 You can reduce your heating bills by up to a quarter by replacing an old G-rated boiler with an A-rated condensing boiler and a full set of heating controls.

 Modern lighting such can be just as bright as old high wattage incandescent bulbs but use far less energy.
-There are energy efficient alternatives to all types of lighting in the home, including halogens spotlights, where LED’s might be suitable.

 Don’t forget to turn off the lights when you leave a room.
+This can save you around £14 per year in energy.

 Try washing your clothes at 30° instead of higher temperatures uses around 40% less electricity.